mdedetrich/sbt-apache-sonatype/README.md

 * `apacheSonatypeCredentialsLogLevel`: The log level to be used when logging about potential problems in resolving credentials, defaults to `Level.Debug`.
 If you are trying to diagnose issues with resolving credentials then increase the log level to either `Level.Warn` or `Level.Error`.
+* `apacheSonatypeArtifactNameProcessor`: A function which converts the existing sbt `name` `SettingKey` into an ASF compliant human-readable format.
+By default, this replaces all `-`/`_` with spaces, capitalizes the words and adds an Apache prefix to the name if it doesn't exist.

 ### Keys for Github Actions